 Class, Crime and International Film Noir may be no easy reading for beginners, i.e. it may not be suitable as an introduction to the style.
 However, it reveals many interesting political details of the respective national governments and thereby offers approaches to interpret many (international) noirs as masterpieces that also carry messages of social criticism and anti-capitalism.
 Broe’s interpretation is one possible way of defining film noir (while there are many others).
 Nevertheless, it is a solid inquiry where much evidence is produced in a strictly analytical and academic way.

-Dennis Broe has published on American working class history and film in Film and History, Jump Cut and other journals.
-He is a Professor of Media Arts At Long Island University.
-His Film Noir, American Workers, and Postwar Hollywood (2009) became a Choice Outstanding Academic Book.
+Dennis Broe has published on American working-class history and film in Film and History, Jump Cut and other journals.
+He is a Professor of Media Arts at Long Island University.
+His Film Noir, American Workers, and Postwar Hollywood (2009) is a Choice Outstanding Academic Book.

 Review by Dr. A. Ebert © 2016